Australia wide

 National Ethnic Disability Alliance (NEDA)

-NEDA advocates for the rights and interests of CALD people with disability and their families and carers throughout Australia.
+NEDA advocates for the rights and interests of people with disability from CALD backgrounds.
+NEDA also supports the families and carers of these people.

 Refugee Council of Australia – Service directories for refugees and people seeking asylum